Titanfall Message Board older than one year ago

 - Like?

 We don’t whoop, normally.
-But then you need to look at Titanfall, new multiplayer manshoot from Respawn (the invented Call Of Duty before reinventing themselves), and then reconsider your stance of whooping.
-It has roaring, gun-fizzing robots, and is making science-fiction splendours pour our of our screens.
+But then ye need t' look at Titanfall, new multiplayer manshoot from Respawn (the invented Call a Duty before reinventing themselves), 'n then reconsider yer stance a whooping.
+It has roaring, gun-fizzing robots, 'n be making science-fiction splendours pour our a our screens.

 Look below, I would.(more…)